jre2/AnkiRPG/README.md

 #### Genre Overview
 -------------------
 Each turn, you perform a color coded "player test" among a number of options.
 If successful, members of your party bearing the same color as said option get to attack the enemy.
 If you fail, you lose your turn.
-Either way, the enemy responds in kind during their turn, though computer opponents have attack cooldowns instead of "player tests".
+Either way, the enemy then responds in kind during their turn, though computer opponents may have attack cooldowns instead of "player tests".

-In addition, progression primarily consists of party members being collected, leveled, evolved, and/or combined.
+Progression primarily consists of party members being collected, leveled, evolved, and/or combined.

 ##### Player Test Types
 -----------------------